 During detox, your body will go through withdrawal symptoms as you are cut off from drugs or alcohol.
 As the toxins leave your body, you are likely to suffer pain and discomfort during this challenging time.
 Most individuals who attempt detox on their own will fail because they can’t withstand the discomfort or the cravings that force them back into addiction.
 You are making the right choice when you seek help at a medical facility that focuses on the detox process and recovery from substance abuse.

 Benefits of a Detox Program

-When you choose to enter an inpatient rehab program and begin with detox, you will find yourself in a safe, comfortable environment.
-Compassionate, trained professionals will be monitoring you and assisting you in any way possible while your body fights the toxins that have accumulated due to drug abuse.
+When you choose to enter an inpatient detox program, you will find yourself in a safe, comfortable environment.
+Compassionate, trained professionals will monitor you and assist you in any way possible while your body fights the toxins that have accumulated due to drug abuse.
 You can expect to deal with symptoms such as pain, nausea, chills, sweating profusely, and tremors.
-Staff members will make sure you are well cared for, provided with nourishment, and supervision in order to ease your suffering.
+Staff members will make sure you are well cared for, provided with nourishment, and supervision to ease your suffering.
 Rest assured that someone will be at your side, riding out the storm with you until the worst has passed.
 You will not be alone.

 Making Drug Detox a Success

 Detox can only be successful when it is followed by intensive treatment to get at the root of the problem.
 Inpatient rehab programs are the best route to take, allowing you to make yourself the top priority.
 Until you have your life in order, you will not be good for anyone else.
 When you opt for a residential program, you can focus entirely on your recovery.
 You will live in a structured environment, engage in therapy sessions, and be provided with food and exercise to help you reclaim your life.
 Roughly 80% of individuals who enter detox programs, followed by rehab, will be freed from addiction.
 Be a success story and choose the path to a brighter future.
 Detox is the place to start.